Medicare Part D

 It is important to sign up for Medicare when you reach 65 because if you decide to not have any type of medical insurance and postpone joining Medicare later, there is a penalty tax for late enrollment that is permanently added to your premium.
 The penalty is based on 1% of the national base premium multiplied by the number of full months the patient went without coverage.
 For example, if the premium is $35.02 and you waited 30 months to enroll, you would have to pay $10.50 extra each month on your premium for the rest of your life.

 There are certain kinds of drugs that Part D will cover and certain drugs that it will exclude.
 As long as the drug is included in the formulary drug plan and FDA approved, it can be covered.
 Vaccines and insulin are also covered.
 What Part D does not cover are drugs for anorexia, weight loss, weight gain, fertility, cosmetics such as hair growth, and erectile dysfunction.
 Prescription vitamins and medications to help relieve cough and cold symptoms are also excluded.

-At the Wickenburg Community Hospital Pharmacy, we will be providing free consultations for patients who are enrolled in Part D as well as new patients who are enrolling into Medicare Part D during the enrollment period between October 15 through December 7.
+At the Wickenburg Community Hospital Pharmacy, we provide free consultations for patients who are enrolled in Part D as well as new patients who are enrolling in Medicare Part D during the enrollment period between October 15 through December 7.
 As pharmacists, we will be able to evaluate your medication lists and find the best drug plan specifically suited for your needs.